-Fire up the oven.
-Break out your frosting spatula.
+Warm up the oven.
+Break out your mixers.
 Arm yourself with parchment paper.
 It’s baking season!

 All of the following options are a good swap for 1 egg.
 Make adjustments based on what your recipe calls for.

 - Aquafaba (liquid from canned chickpeas): 3 tablespoons whipped